shibha20/AI-In-Game-Design/README.md

 •	They should not appear to be predictable.
 That is, the player should not be able to win every time using the exact same strategy.

 •	Hack and Slash should have different behaviors.
 Not only will this probably give you a better chance of success, it will also help enhance the sense of “personality”.

+(Only the code for Hack and Slash has been uploaded as I do not own the entire game engine.)